 7.3 All exemptions are temporal and can last at most two (2) years from the date of approval.
 Exemptions may be renewed after the initial 2 year period, if absolutely necessary.
 If this Internal Regulation is amended, also the validity of granted exemptions need to be revised by a designated staff member of MyData Global.

 8.1 This Internal Regulation may be updated as needed in the MyData Global association’s general meetings.
 Hubs are expected to acquaint themselves with updated versions soon after these are approved by the general meeting.
+The Regulation updates are in effect as per general meeting decision either immediately or within a transition period.

 8.2 The following items remain outside of the scope of this version of the Internal Regulation, but have been identified as development points towards the next version: